utsaslab/squirrelfs/artifact_evaluation.md

 4. **SquirrelFS's design is correct.** We model-checked SquirrelFS's design to gain confidence that the ordering rules enforced by the compiler provide crash consistency.

+### Comparing results

+We provide scripts to generate Figure 5 and Tables 2 and 3 from the paper, and to process other data (Linux checkout times, model checking simulation results) into a readable format.

+**To generate all scripts and tables, run `scripts/process_results.sh`.** If you have modified any of the experiment scripts (e.g., output directory, number of iterations), please update this script accordingly.

+This script creates a directory `results-ae`, generates the following files, and places them in that directory.
+1. `figure5.pdf`: A PDF with bar charts showing latency or throughput for the system call latency, filebench, RocksDB, and LMDB workloads.
+2.
+3.

+Additionally, the script prints out the total number of model simulations run and the number that passed and failed.
+It will also print the name of any failing simulations.
+All simulations are expected to pass.